aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

   s.append_atom(position=(0.,alat/2.,alat/2.),symbols='O')

-To see more methods associated to the ``StructureData`` class, look at the :ref:`my-ref-to-structure` documentation on the AiiDA manual.
+To see more methods associated to the ``StructureData`` class, look at the :ref:`aiida:topics:data_types:materials:structure` documentation on the AiiDA manual.

 .. note:: When you create a node (in this case a ``StructureData`` node) as described above, you are just creating it in the computer memory, and not